 CAMRA West Suffolk & Borders branch.

-After closure used as a residential house but since demolished.
+After closure the Sedge Sheaf was used as a residential house but was since demolished.

-Located at TL672847, and situated in Sedge Fen, this ancient ale house existence is now outside living memory.
-Probably closed early in 1920's.
-Building on site is not the pub.
+Located at TL672847, and situated in Sedge Fen, this ancient ale house's existence is now outside living memory.
+It probably closed early in the 1920's.
+The building on site is not the pub.
 I have a personal interest here as it is the address on my birth certificate!
 My parents moved to 'the Sheaf'' in 1943 and I turned up 1 year later!
 I recall the house as being just built from wood weather-boards, long since gone and replaced by a brick farmhouse.

 (Details supplied by Chris Curtis)

-No reference to a pub found on 1871 census - but Jacob Porter is then listed as a farmer (26 acres) together with his wife Mary Ann.
+No reference to a pub was found on the 1871 census - but Jacob Porter is then listed as a farmer (26 acres) together with his wife Mary Ann.